Part 4 - Where to Now?

 This example is the Start ribbon, which provides access to tools for organizing your work and your work area.
 In particular, look at the options in the 'Desktop' panel, which provides the tools for seeing what is in your model and where particular objects are.
 These tools include:

-- Browsers - such as the 'Project' and 'Element' tabs of the Browser window
+- Browsers - such as the 'Project' tab of the Browser window

 - Properties displays - such as the Properties window itself and windows showing Notes, related Documents, Features and Constraints